Longferret/Minecraft-Clone/readme.md

 I continued the developpement of the minecraft Clone after the presentation of my master thesis as a personnal project.

-To run the application enter in the Minecraftv0.3 folder and enter in terminal:
+To run the application, simply enter in terminal:
 ```
 cargo run
 ```